 Danny Iny became the Freddy Krueger of blogging in 2013, largely by implementing a guest blogging strategy.
 He built a six-figure online marketing business from scratch.
 Today, he’s a renowned online expert with a highly popular blog.

-If you’re ready to improve your guest blogging game, there is an advanced strategy that can help you acquire more clients.
+If you’re ready to improve your guest blogging game, there is an advanced content marketing strategy that can help you acquire more clients.
 Here’s how it works:

 Step #1: Research relevant blogs.
 A relevant blog could simply be any blog that attracts the ideal people you want.